0x-s0M3n4th/0x-s0M3n4th.github.io/content/Blogs/Welcome.md

   author: 0x-s0M3n4th
 ---

-Welcome fighters!

-Hello, as you have already come here that means you are interested in red teaming and blogging staff.
-A very good welcome to you guys and for your time.
+Welcome.
+If you're here, you're likely passionate about red teaming and the art of the technical write-up.
+This blog is my contribution to that community.
+I appreciate you taking the time to be here.

 ---